LaumiH/GitLabRemoveMeFromGroupNotifier/README.md

 - Create a merge request with the title "LaumiH was here!
 Please remove me from the Unwanted group!"

 # Usage - for the affected
 First, let me describe how you can delete the created branches and merge requests in an automated way.
-You need to have `Python3` and the modules `argparse` and `python-gitlab` installed.
+Please follow the steps described in [Getting Started](#get_started) below, so install the stuff and make sure you have the `host` and `access_token` files along the downloaded `de-prank.py` file.
+You can create a GitLab access token as described [here](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html).
 Then simply execute `python3 de-prank.py -group <group> -name <name>`.
 Replace `<group>` with the name of the top-level GitLab group the user wants to be removed from.
 Replace `<name>` with the user's name that they added in the "... was here" messages.
 That's it.

 *Remember to remove the user from the group after all :)*